VALDE021/Prediction-of-Product-Sales/README.md

 #### Heat Map of Prediction of Product Sales
 ![Heat Map](https://github.com/VALDE021/Prediction-of-Product-Sales/assets/134979886/52a820e9-356a-44ba-ad93-4c15f48c0431)

-> Our heat map allows us to look at how we see our Item Oulet Sales correlates between other features that can affect our problem
+> Our heat map allows us to look at how we see our Item Oulet Sales correlates between other features that can affect our sales.

 #### Random Forest Regressor Pipeline Model

-Random Forest Model allows us to classify and look at ther regression, it can be less sensitive to noise and outliers in the data
+Random Forest Model allows us to classify and look at the regression, it can be less sensitive to noise and outliers in the data

 ### Regression Metrics: Training Data